 Drylands are among the most climate-change affected ecosystems.
 We are investigating the biotic pathways of such effects.

-The strongest effects of climate change occur when increases in extremes increase predation pressure, shift the niches of competitors, or change food abundance - in other words, climate-change effects operate via species interactions.
+The BUGS project is an acronym for Biodiversity under global pressures in soils.
+The project stems from the idea that the strongest effects of climate change occur when increases in extremes increase predation pressure, shift the niches of competitors, or change food abundance - in other words, climate-change effects operate via species interactions.
 But we rarely dynamically account for those and instead use raw projected climate values as proxies of changes in species interactions under climate change.
-We are trying to change that collaborating closely with the Kalahari Research Center, where we will assess spatiotemporal changes in abundances of the main food items of meerkats (soil fauna) under climate change and how such changes affect individual survival and reproduction of meerkats, for which demographic data has been collected since 1995.
+We are trying to change that collaborating closely with the Kalahari Research Center, where we assess spatiotemporal changes in abundances of soil fauna under the combined effects of climate and land-use change.
+Soil fauna are of course the main food items of meerkats and other small carnivores, and this research will allow use to model how changes in soil fauna abundances affect individual survival and reproduction of meerkats and yellow mongooses, for which individual demographic data has been collected for years.

 The monitoring of soils will be accompanied by intensive camera-trap surveys to understand interactions in above-ground communities.
-This latter effort is led by Arpat Ozgul from the Population Ecology Group at UZH.
+This latter effort is led by Arpat Ozgul from the Population Ecology Group at UZH, and we jointly lead a project at the Kalahari Research Center.

-Copyright © 2023 Global Change Ecology - Todos los derechos reservados.
+Copyright © 2024 DEMOCAST - Todos los derechos reservados.

 Powered by GoDaddy Website Builder